 By requiring a reader to register before accessing content, you can track their interactions with your site and gain a better understanding of where they see value.

 Not only can you do this through the registration form itself (i.e. collecting email address and other basic data points) creating a custom reader ID, but you can also progressively profile them as they consume content, gradually building a clear image of your reader.

 What's more, there's external pressure to start collecting owned data due to Google and Apple's announcement of the cookieless future.
 A registration wall, however, provides a simple solution to turn this challenge into a valuable, monetizing opportunity.
-For more information on employing a first-party data strategy with a reg wall, take a look at our white paper dedicated to the topic

 - Create more personalized experiences

 Knowing what a logged-in user consumes means you can make relevant suggestions, allow them to have a personalizable account space, configure notifications, etc. This is of course hugely beneficial for the reader but also for the publisher - a better user experience means higher engagement, more loyal audiences and closer relationships with your users.